HadarPur/RU-BioSynth/README.md

         python ./convert_kazusa_to_biosynth.py <codon_usage_file_path> -o <output_file>
         ```

-    4. The output file `biosynth_codon_usage.txt` will contain lines like:
+    4. The output file will consist of lines in the following form:

         ```
         TAC 0.56